JCMT Constraints on the Early-Time HCN and CO Emission and HCN Temporal Evolution of 3I/ATLAS: Temporal Evolution of HCN in 3I/ATLAS

 \subsection{Production Rate Dependence on $r_h$}

-Several molecular and atomic species have now been detected in 3I/ATLAS in multiple epochs, including CN \citep[][Hoogendam et al., in prep.]{Rahatgaonkar2025, SalazarManzano2025, Schleicher2025, Hoogendam25_KCWI}, Ni \citep[][Hoogendam et al., in prep.]{Rahatgaonkar2025, Hoogendam25_KCWI}, Fe \citep{Hutsemekers25}, and HCN \citep{Coulson2025}.
+Several molecular and atomic species have now been detected in 3I/ATLAS in multiple epochs, including CN \citep[][]{Rahatgaonkar2025, SalazarManzano2025, Schleicher2025, Hoogendam25_KCWI, Hoogendam25_SNIFS, Hoogendam26_KCWI}, Ni \citep[][]{Rahatgaonkar2025, Hoogendam25_KCWI, Hoogendam25_SNIFS, Hoogendam26_KCWI}, Fe \citep{Hutsemekers25, Hoogendam26_KCWI}, and HCN \citep{Coulson2025}.
 Thus far, the gas production rate dependence on heliocentric distance has been investigated for CN and Ni.
 For CN, \citet{Rahatgaonkar2025} find $Q(CN) \propto r_h^{-9.38 \pm 1.20}$ and \citet{SalazarManzano2025} obtain a consistent fit of $Q(CN) \propto r_h^{-7.3 \pm 1.1}$, both much steeper than typical Solar System comets \citep[e.g.,][]{A'Hearn:1995, Manfroid2021} and the relatively flat evolution of 2I/Borisov \citep{Opitom:2019-borisov}.
 For Ni, \citet{Rahatgaonkar2025} find $Q(Ni) \propto r_h^{-8.43 \pm 0.79}$, also steep compared to Solar System comets \citep{Manfroid2021}.

 Here we compute the dependence of $Q(HCN)$ on heliocentric distance, combining our measurements with those of \citet{Coulson2025}.
 Adopting a model of the form $Q(HCN) = Ar_h^{-n}$, accounting for measured upper-limits, and fitting in log space with \texttt{\detokenize{scipy.optimize.curve_fit}} and the Trust Region Reflective algorithm, we find a best-fit slope of $n = 12.7$.
 With only two HCN detections, the power-law fits are poorly constrained, but we nevertheless confirmed that the best fit was not sensitive to our initial guess for the minimization.
-We estimate the uncertainties on this slope through Monte Carlo sampling, perturbing the measured HCN detections assuming Gaussian errors and running 20,000 iterations of the power-law fit, again accounting for the upper-limits.
-This yields a power-law slope of $n = 12.7^{+6.9}_{-2.5}$.
-A histogram illustrating the results of these Monte Carlo iterations is shown in the right panel of Figure \ref{fig:HCN_fits}.
+Alternatively, a model of HCN production turning on suddenly and evolving linearly thereafter yields a slope of $-1.4 \times 10^{26}$ s$^{-1}$ au$^{-1}$ beginning at $r_h = 2.43$ au.
+Given the detection of other volatiles beyond this distance, we elect to investigate the power-law model further.